TheoJQM/TheoJQM/README.md

   - [Mail](mailto:tjacqu01@gmail.com)

 - ⚡ Fun fact:
-  - I'm colorblind so don't ask me about colors 🥲
+  - I'm colorblind so i’m not really good with colors😅
-  - Vive la France 🇫🇷
-  -  Pain au chocolat > Chocolatine
+  - We say "cRRRoisant"